cksystemsteaching/selfie/README.md

 > Lookahead for variables versus procedures

 Let us point out the challenges in parsing identifiers before going into the details of how to do that.
 There are two scenarios that require attention: are we dealing with a variable or a procedure in declarations and definitions, and similarly, in uses.
 For example, when parsing `uint64_t x = 42;` in the above code, the fact that `x` denotes a variable and not a procedure only becomes apparent through a lookahead of 1 to the next symbol.
 Since the next symbol is `=` and not `(`, the `x` is recognized as an identifier that denotes a variable.
-Similarly, upon parsing the procedure call `f(y + 1)`, the fact that `f` denotes a procedure and not a variable only becomes apparent, again, through a lookahead of 1 to the next symbol.
-Since the next symbol is `(` and not something else, the `f` is recognized as an identifier that is supposed to denote a procedure.
-In principle, we could avoid the lookahead here by simply remembering that `f` has previously been at least declared to be a procedure.
-However, the selfie compiler only checks that after applying the lookahead.
+Similarly, upon parsing the procedure call `p(y + 1)`, the fact that `p` denotes a procedure and not a variable only becomes apparent, again, through a lookahead of 1 to the next symbol.
+Since the next symbol is `(` and not something else, `p` is recognized as an identifier that is supposed to denote a procedure.
+The selfie compiler then checks if `p` has indeed been previously declared or defined to denote a procedure.

 Next, we look into parsing global variable declarations, followed by parsing uses of global and local variables as well as formal parameters.
 Variable and formal parameter definition in assignments is discussed in the section on assignments.
 Local variable and formal parameter declarations in procedure declarations as well as formal parameter definitions in procedure calls are handled when we discuss procedures.
 One more thing: the keywords `uint64_t` and `void` serve as strong symbols in syntax error handling when parsing global variable and procedure declarations because both symbols are rarely forgotten by programmers.
 See the use of the procedure `is_neither_type_nor_void` in the selfie source code for the details.